 Mr. Lowell: And members of the Commission.
-And Commissioner Keon, thank you for appointing me to the Property Advisory Board of the City of Coral Gables, and you have in your packet, I believe, some minutes from a meeting that, unfortunately, I had to leave early from and should not be sold to the developer, but should be leased.
+And Commissioner Keon, thank you for appointing me to the Property Advisory Board of the City of Coral Gables, and you have in your packet, I believe, some minutes from a meeting that, unfortunately, I had to leave early from and I want to correct those minutes.
+I would have voted against the motion suggesting that the property should not be sold to the developer, but should be leased.
 That board is an interesting board.